1. What is meant by Big Data in healthcare?

-Health care systems routinely collect large amounts of data as patients use various health care services.
-For example, information on the fact that a patient has visited the GP, as well as medicines prescribed would be included in the patient’s record.
-This information is required to provide the patient with optimal care, but also plays an important role in ensuring health care providers are reimbursed for their services.
-Beyond the “one-dimensional” collection of data, computer programs help to combine and enrich data from different sources, thus generating an added value compared to the originally isolated datasets.
+Healthcare systems routinely collect large amounts of data as patients use various healthcare services.
+For example, information on the fact that a patient has visited the doctor, as well as medicines prescribed would be included in the patient’s record.
+This information is required to provide the patient with optimal care, but also plays an important role in ensuring healthcare providers are reimbursed for their services.
+Beyond the “one-dimensional” collection of data, computer programmes help to combine and enrich data from different sources, thus generating an added value compared to the originally isolated datasets.

-The better use of healthcare data is expected to make healthcare systems more efficient, accessible and resilient, and can also contribute to research and development, as well as policy making.
-Big data can be used especially by healthcare services, the academia, policy makers, and the industry.
-A few examples on the use of big data in healthcare are the following:
+The smarter use of healthcare data is expected to improve healthcare outcomes and make healthcare systems more efficient, accessible and resilient.
+It can also contribute to improved research and development, and lead to more effective policy making.
+Big Data can be used especially by healthcare services, the academia, policy makers, and the industry.
+A few examples on the use of Big Data in healthcare are the following:

 • achieving better health outcomes

-• improving the effectiveness of treatments and increase patient safety
+• improving the effectiveness of treatments and increasing patient safety

 • monitoring healthcare services